prof-rossetti/georgetown-opim-243-201901/notes/python/modules/csv.md

 ## Reading CSV Files

-Process the "teams.csv" file into some Python dictionaries by running this script (i.e. `python read_teams.py`):
+Process the "teams.csv" file into some Python dictionaries by running this script:

 ```python
 # csv-mgmt/read_teams.py